Learning about business issues

 Our meetings offer members and visitors a chance to learn more about business issues, get help with accounts, insurance, advertising, HR or legal problems and much more.
 Visitors get the opportunity to meet informally with members who cover a range of professional services.
 Members benefit from leads generated and the instructive talks given by fellow members.
+Today, in our zoomed meetings guests can be sure of a warm welcome – just as warm as the one posted below from a guest of one of our previous physical meetings at Worplesdon Place.

 The benefits are best summed up by one visitor’s comments: